top of page

 For 1st through 5th grade

-Note that the competitive programs will still be organized by your player’s birth year as mandated by US Soccer, but we do have flexibility on how we group kids in our Rec program to maximize their enjoyment.
-If this is ever not doable we may have to combine ages and genders to make more even teams in the spirit of more varied and better competition, but our goal is, if there are enough numbers to do so and still provide adequate competition, to have the Rec teams set by grade, school, and gender.
+Note that the competitive programs will still be organized by your player’s birth year as mandated by US Soccer, but we have flexibility on how we group kids in our Rec program to maximize their enjoyment.
+If this is ever not doable we may combine ages and genders to make more even teams in the spirit of more varied and better competition.

 For any questions or inquiries please contact: